eACLS Logo

 Back to Top

-How long is the eACLS™ Course Completion Card valid?
+How long is the eACLS™ course completion certificate valid?

-The eACLS™ Course Completion Card is valid for a period of two years.
+The eACLS™ course completion certificate is valid for a period of 2 years.

 How long are eACLS™ course records maintained?